 With the sharing features that visualization tools offer, teams from different departments can work together with ease.
 To enable cross-departmental collaboration, real-time dashboards and interactive reports can be distributed.

-5. Enhanced Reporting and Presentation
+5. Better Reporting and Presentation

 The effectiveness of reports and presentations is increased when data is presented in a visually appealing manner.
 Presenting data to stakeholders or clients who might not be familiar with the raw data but can comprehend visual trends and insights is very helpful in this regard.
 Using an AI presentation maker can further simplify the process by automatically turning complex data into engaging and easy-to-understand visual presentations.